productive-dev/minimal-reverse-proxy-demo/README.md

-# A minimal nginx reverse proxy demo
+# Minimal nginx reverse proxy demo

 This repository contains a `docker-compose` orchestrated application with Flask and Vue services running behind an nginx reverse proxy.